hemani-gajjar/improved-dominoes/README.md

 Dominoes can support automated exploration of different relationships among project artifacts, where users have the flexibility to interactively combine and compose them.

-## Improvements made \n (As part of the Course Project - CSL7090 Software and Data Engineering)
+## Improvements made (As part of the Course Project - CSL7090 Software and Data Engineering)

-### Improvements made in the existing dominoes tool:

-#### Functional Enhancements:
+### Functional Enhancements:

 1. **Z-Score Operation**
-- Added a function to calculate the Z-Score.
+&nbsp; Added a function to calculate the Z-Score.
 Z-score is a numerical measurement that describes a value's relationship to the mean of a group of values.
 Z-score is measured in terms of standard deviations from the mean.
 If a Z-score is 0, it indicates that the data point's score is identical to the mean score.
 Z-Score is added as an additional data analysis measure.

 2. **Lift Operation**
-- Added a function that creates a new matrix that needs to be managed for deletion when any tile is not used anymore for increased efficiency.
+&nbsp; Added a function that creates a new matrix that needs to be managed for deletion when any tile is not used anymore for increased efficiency.

-3. **Add an Operation to check if a matrix is a Binary Matrix**
-- Added a function to check if a matrix produced is a Binary Matrix.
+3. **Add an Operation to check if a matrix is a Binary Matrix** &nbsp; Added a function to check if a matrix produced is a Binary Matrix.
 The result can be used to determine whether to use the matrix for graph visualizations.

-2. UI Improvements:
+###  UI Improvements:

-#### Made UI Enhancements including:
+- Made UI Enhancements including:
 - Improved readability of the code
 - Fixed spacing issues
 - Improved colours that were not user-friendly